-That, of course, is “Happy New Year” in Vietnamese.
-(I was in Little Saigon – Westminster, CA)
+That’s “Happy New Year” in Vietnamese. (as seen in Little Saigon – Westminster, CA)

 This is Happy New Year in Chinese: 新年快乐